containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 #### `DropCapability=` (defaults to `all`)

-Drop these capabilities from the default container capability set.
-The default is `all`, allowing addition of capabilities with `AddCapability`.
-Set this to empty to drop no capabilities.
+Drop these capabilities from the default podman capability set, or `all` for all capabilities.
+The default if no `DropCapability` is set is `all`.
+Set this to empty (i.e. `DropCapability=`) to use the default podman capability set.

 This is a space separated list of capabilities.
 This key can be listed multiple times.